Research Interests:

 Working Papers:

-- Bank Entry, Access to Credit, and Misallocation (with N. Mitra)
+- Bank Entry, New Loans, and Misallocation (with N. Mitra)

 - Trade Reform, M&A Activity, and Family Firms (with H. Yang)